learn-co-students/ruby-oo-inheritance-modules-london-web-021720/README.md

 Because we _included_ the `FancyDance::InstanceMethods` nested module, we can call those instance methods on instances of our classes.

-And `extend` is used to add additional functionality to our classes via class methods.
+And `extend` is used to add functionality to our classes via class methods.
 We can now call the `metadata` class method on the `Dancer` and `Kid` classes:

 ```ruby
 Dancer.metadata